kevoreilly/CAPEv2/docs/book/src/installation/guest/creation.rst

 ===============================

-Once you have :doc:`properly installed <../host/requirements>` your virtualization software, you can proceed on creating all the virtual machines you need.
+Once you have :doc:`properly installed <../host/requirements>` your virtualization software, you can proceed with creating all the virtual machines you need.

 Using and configuring your virtualization software is out of the scope of this guide, so please refer to the official documentation.